Should I Get an HR Certificate Before a Degree in Human Resources?

 “At the very top levels, your knowledge has to be very, very extensive because you’ll be spending your time in strategy and giving HR direction to the organization, developing the senior team and being that moral voice around the table,” said Gogliettino.

-- Chief Human Resources Officer: You could work as a top executive in an organization, overseeing strategic workforce planning and advising company leadership on HR subjects.
-According to BLS data, chief executives earned a median annual wage of $179,520 in 2021.
-The employment of top executives is projected to grow 6% from 2021 to 2031.
+- Chief Human Resources Officer: You could work as a top executive in an organization, overseeing workforce planning and advising company leadership on HR subjects.
+According to BLS data, chief executives earned a median annual wage of $206,680 in 2023.*

 Is HR a Good Career?